2023-2024 Undergraduate & Graduate Catalog

 Nondegree-seeking student: A student who has been admitted to a nondegree-seeking category (sometimes referred to as a continuing education student) and is not currently seeking to complete any degree, certificate, or badge.

-Part-time student: An undergraduate student who takes fewer than 12 hours during a semester or a graduate student who takes fewer than nine hours during a semester.
+Part-time student: An undergraduate student who takes fewer than 12 credits during a semester or a graduate student who takes fewer than nine credits during a semester.

 Portfolio: A collection of work (e.g., paintings, writings, etc.) that may be used to demonstrate competency in an academic area.